 You and your support crew must comply with all applicable laws and regulations of the Bailiwick of Guernsey, including without limitation, all speed regulations, laws of the road, laws relating to the safety of vehicles and laws relating to the possession or use of alcohol, drugs or other prohibited substances.

-By participating in the Event you consent to be photographed and, should there be any, to be included in the filming of footage documenting the Event.
+By participating in the Event you consent to be photographed and, should there be any, to be included in the filming of video footage documenting the Event.
 You hereby waive any and all rights of publicity or privacy and grant the Organiser full and complete permission to utilise and exploit your appearance in the Event in any and all manner and media throughout the world in perpetuity.
 You further agree that the Organiser has the sole discretion to use or refuse to use any photographs or footage in which you appear, and that if the Organiser does use such photographs or footage, it may be edited at the Organiser’s sole discretion.
 You consent to the use of your name, image, likeness, voice and biographical material about you in connection with any and all footage, publicity and related promotional material and for any and all publicity and promotional purposes.
 You expressly release the Organiser from and against any and all claims which you have or may have for invasion of privacy, defamation or any other cause of action arising out of the production, distribution, broadcast or exhibition of photographs, footage or any promotional materials.

 You understand that ultra racing is a potentially hazardous sport.
 You acknowledge the need to provide your own insurance cover for your sporting endeavours if required.
 By acceptance of the declaration, you are accepting that the Organiser has made this clear to you in advance of this event.
 You acknowledge and realise that participation in an event such as the Guernsey Ultra GU36 (the "Event") is potentially dangerous and that there are numerous risks associated with your participation.
 Such risks and dangers include, but are not limited to, trips and falls, medical conditions, traffic accidents, collisions with pedestrians, vehicles, other drivers, and/or fixed or moving objects, and the negligence of other road users.
 Further, you fully understand and realise that your participation in the Event may result in serious bodily injury and/or death to yourself or others.
 You further realise and understand that the route of the Event will require running on public roadways upon which the hazards of travelling are to be expected.
 Further, you realise that participation in the Event will require strenuous physical exertion and that you are medically fit to participate.